cardillan/mindcode/ROADMAP.markdown

 * Function libraries.
 Now that inline and stackless functions are really useful, libraries might make sense.
 * Multiprocessing support - some kind of library or framework (probably) that could be used to provide high-level support for inter-processor communication using either memory cells/banks, or even unit flags.
-Schemacode would be used to produce a schematics with several processors.
+Schemacode would be used to produce a schematic with several processors.

 ### Parallel comparison